DevSnicket/plugin-discovery/README.md

 ### Tests

 There are automated tests that run Babel with the plug-in and check the transformed output.
 The tests are run for the latest versions of Babel 6 and 7.
 NPM is run by the tests to install Babel and test case packages which are generated.
 To isolate Babel it is run in a separate process.

+For each version of Babel tested (see above), all test cases are repeated but with Babel run by Webpack 4.

 Code coverage is not currently being run because of the additional work required to analyse across multiple processes.

 ## Example